 The hierarchy is important because of the doctrine of precedent: while a court or tribunal must have regard to a previous decision on the same matter by any other court or tribunal, there is a positive obligation to follow previous decisions of a court or tribunal which is more senior in the hierarchy.

 The trial court or tribunal is the first to decide the matter.
 This court or tribunal is also known as the court or tribunal of first instance.
 The losing party usually has the right to appeal the decision to a more senior court or tribunal, although there are rules about what matters may be appealed, and strict time limits for bringing an appeal.
 Some courts (for example, the County Court and the High Court) have both first instance and appellate jurisdiction.
 The Court of Appeal and Supreme Court are only appellate courts.
 However, the Supreme Court is also responsible for hearing cases regarding the legislative competence of Senedd Cymru and the other devolved legislatures – in that respect it acts as a form of constitutional court.

 Courts and tribunals

 The systems of courts and tribunals are distinct.
 There are a variety of different tribunals, each covering a specialist area.
 For example, there is a specialist tax tribunal and an employment tribunal.
 The courts tend to be more generalist, although there is still a degree of specialisation so that different types of case are allocated to different courts.
 The distinction between a court and a tribunal is important since the rules on contempt of court only apply to a court (although the name given to a court or tribunal is not always a reliable guide as to whether it counts as a court for the purposes of the rules on contempt of court).

-The structure chart for the courts in England and Wales can be found here.
+The structure chart for the courts in England and Wales can be found on the Judiciary UK website.